site-deploys/thiagohersan.com/source/index.md

   </div>
 </div>

-During that time I was also involved with the art and technology residency program at the [Museum of Image and Sound](http://www.labmis.org.br/) in São Paulo, Brazil; and with [Nuvem](https://nuvem.tk/), the rural residency space in Resende, Brazil.

 More recently, I worked as a design-engineer at [BeatBots](http://www.beatbots.net/) in San Francisco, where we prototyped interactive robotic toys, and other things.

-And, in 2015, I helped start and run [FACTLab](http://alab.space/), as a Researcher in Residence at FACT in Liverpool.
+In 2015, as a Researcher in Residence at FACT in Liverpool, I helped start and run [FACTLab](http://alab.space/) and the [Reading & Thinging](http://olf.space) study group.

-I’m part of [Astrovandalistas](http://www.astrovandalistas.cc/base/), an art+tech+activism collective based in Mexico City, whose work is primarily focused on coming up with interfaces for enhancing human-human interaction.
+I’m also part of [Astrovandalistas](http://www.astrovandalistas.cc/base/), an art+technology+activism collective based in Mexico City.